 Feature Friday – Improve Performance of Your Website With Functional Web Load Testing

-Spring has sprung and with it so has Qyrus with its many new features bouncing onto our platform.
-Understanding the limit of things is important.
-Whether this thing be a weight limit on a bridge, person limit to a room, or even the limits of your patience when it comes to testing.
-Well, Qyrus has you covered there, too!
+Spring has sprung, and with it, so has Qyrus with its many new features bouncing onto our platform.
+Understanding the limits of things is important.
+Whether this thing is a weight limit on a bridge, a person’s limits to a room, or even the limits of your patience when it comes to testing, well, Qyrus has you covered there, too!
 With our capability to perform functional web load testing, we enable users to get a better understanding of the limits of their website when it comes to performance.
-Here joining us today are Prince and Tim from our squad to provide more insight into what exactly it is we do with load testing web applications on Qyrus.
+Here joining us today are Prince and Tim from our squad to provide more insight into what exactly it is we do with load-testing, web applications on Qyrus.

-Tell us more about functional web load testing offered by Qyrus and its use cases.
+Tell us more about the functional web load testing offered by Qyrus and its use cases.

 Prince: